nolash/weechat-pss/scripts/python/README.md

 * version: 0.1.0 alpha

-This script lets you send and receive messages through a swarm node using pss (see below for references)
+This script lets you send and receive messages through a `swarm` node using `pss`.
+If none of these terms mean anything to you, you have some research to do before reading on.
+See the references at the end of this README.

-The idea is to create a proper shared object plugin which handles encryption internally and uses swarm nodes as multiplexers.
+Ultimately, the idea is to create a proper shared object plugin which handles encryption internally and uses swarm nodes as multiplexers.

-However there is lots to be explored before than.
+However there is **lots** to be explored before that.
 And for this exploration we will use this simple prototype where you remote control a _single_ swarm node, using its public key and address.

 If you want to help debugging this project I would greatly appreciate it.
 Please let me know that you will be doing so: